 The GPs are happy to advise about all forms of contraception.
 Nexplanon (rod) insertion is undertaken in the surgery and coil fitting(IUD/IUS) is via Family Planning.
-If you require the morning after pill, please make a same day appointment with one of the GPs or practice nurses.
+If you require the morning after pill, most pharmacies will be able to assist or make a same day appointment with one of the GPs or practice nurses.

 Chronic disease reviews

 We like to see patients with many chronic health conditions for regular check ups.
 Most of these can be undertaken by the practice nurses and you will receive an invitation advising you what type of appointment to make.
-Most conditions are reviewed annually but patients with diabetes and high blood pressure should have check ups every 6 months.
+Most conditions are reviewed annually.

 If blood tests are required, your appointment will need to be early in the day and if you have high blood pressure, kidney problems, diabetes or heart disease you should bring a fresh specimen of urine with you.
 Patients with asthma and COPD should bring along their current inhalers and any peak flow measurements they have recorded.

 If you are on any repeat medication, we will review this at least once per year.
 In fact, we are continually reviewing your medication when you order repeat prescriptions and in routine appointments.
 If you have not ordered a medication for over a year, this may be discontinued and you will be advised of this.
 If you need to be seen, the GP will advise you of this usually by writing a note on your prescription counterfoil.